xpillons/azure-hpc/Compute-Grid-Infra/README.md

 Depending on the workload to run on the cluster, there is a need to build a scalable file system.
 BeeGFS is proposed as an option, each storage node will host the storage and metadata services.
 Several Premium Disks are configured in RAID0 to store the metadata in addition to the real store.

 ### Management
-A dedicated VM (the master node) is used as a jumbbox, exposing an SSH endpoint, and hosting these services :
+A dedicated VM (the master node) is used as a jumpbox, exposing an SSH endpoint, and hosting these services :
 * __Ganglia__ metadata service and monitoring web site
 * __PBS Pro__ job scheduler
 * __BeeGFS__ management services